 Whew!

-Because Healthier Chocolate Treats is coming out as an eBook tomorrow (EEK I’m so excited!!
-You can see a special sneak peek preview here and order a copy too!) and because I adore those chocolate cupcakes so much, I’m celebrating today with these Ultimate Healthy Dark Chocolate Cupcakes!
+When Healthier Chocolate Treats came out as both a hardback cookbook and an eBook (EEK I was so excited!!
+You can see a special sneak peek and preview what’s inside here and order a copy too!), I thought the best way to celebrate would be with these Ultimate Healthy Dark Chocolate Cupcakes!
 They’re slightly different than those in my cookbook, topped with my all-time favorite fudgy chocolate frosting instead, and taste as rich and decadent as the ones you’d buy from a bakery.

 So it’ll be our little secret that they’re incredibly easy to make and completely healthy!